joelparkerhenderson/architecture-decision-record/README.md

 This is the Architecture decision description template published in ["Architecture Decisions: Demystifying Architecture" by Jeff Tyree and Art Akerman, Capital One Financial](https://www.utdallas.edu/~chung/SA/zz-Impreso-architecture_decisions-tyree-05.pdf).

-* Issue: Describe the architectural design issue youœôòùre addressing, leaving no questions about why youœôòùre addressing this issue now.
+* Issue: Describe the architectural design issue youÅ“Ã´Ã²Ã¹re addressing, leaving no questions about why youÅ“Ã´Ã²Ã¹re addressing this issue now.
 Following a minimalist approach, address and document only the issues that need addressing at various points in the life cycle.
-* Decision: Clearly state the architectureœôòùs directionœôòôthat is, the position youœôòùve selected.
+* Decision: Clearly state the architectureÅ“Ã´Ã²Ã¹s directionÅ“Ã´Ã²Ã´that is, the position youÅ“Ã´Ã²Ã¹ve selected.
-* Status: The decisionœôòùs status, such as pending, decided, or approved.
+* Status: The decisionÅ“Ã´Ã²Ã¹s status, such as pending, decided, or approved.
-* Group: You can use a simple groupingœôòôsuch as integration, presentation, data, and so onœôòôto help organize the set of decisions.
-You could also use a more sophisticated architecture ontology, such as John Kyaruzi and Jan van Katwijkœôòùs, which includes more abstract categories such as event, calendar, and location.8 For example, using this ontology, youœôòùd group decisions that deal with occurrences where the system requires information under event.
+* Group: You can use a simple groupingÅ“Ã´Ã²Ã´such as integration, presentation, data, and so onÅ“Ã´Ã²Ã´to help organize the set of decisions.
+You could also use a more sophisticated architecture ontology, such as John Kyaruzi and Jan van KatwijkÅ“Ã´Ã²Ã¹s, which includes more abstract categories such as event, calendar, and location.8 For example, using this ontology, youÅ“Ã´Ã²Ã¹d group decisions that deal with occurrences where the system requires information under event.
-* Assumptions: Clearly describe the underlying assumptions in the environment in which youœôòùre making the decisionœôòôcost, schedule, technology, and so on.
+* Assumptions: Clearly describe the underlying assumptions in the environment in which youÅ“Ã´Ã²Ã¹re making the decisionÅ“Ã´Ã²Ã´cost, schedule, technology, and so on.
 Note that environmental constraints (such as accepted technology standards, enterprise architecture, commonly employed patterns, and so on) might limit the alternatives you consider.
 * Constraints: Capture any additional constraints to the environment that the chosen alternative (the decision) might pose.
 * Positions: List the positions (viable options or alternatives) you considered.
 These often require long explanations, sometimes even models and diagrams.
-This isnœôòùt an exhaustive list.
-However, you donœôòùt want to hear the question œôòüDid you think about œôó¦ ?œôòý during a final review; this leads to loss of credibility and questioning of other architectural decisions.
-This section also helps ensure that you heard othersœôòù opinions; explicitly stating other opinions helps enroll their advocates in your decision.
+This isnÅ“Ã´Ã²Ã¹t an exhaustive list.
+However, you donÅ“Ã´Ã²Ã¹t want to hear the question Å“Ã´Ã²Ã¼Did you think about Å“Ã´Ã³Â¦ ?Å“Ã´Ã²Ã½ during a final review; this leads to loss of credibility and questioning of other architectural decisions.
+This section also helps ensure that you heard othersÅ“Ã´Ã²Ã¹ opinions; explicitly stating other opinions helps enroll their advocates in your decision.
-* Argument: Outline why you selected a position, including items such as implementation cost, total ownership cost, time to market, and required development resourcesœôòù availability.
+* Argument: Outline why you selected a position, including items such as implementation cost, total ownership cost, time to market, and required development resourcesÅ“Ã´Ã²Ã¹ availability.
 This is probably as important as the decision itself.
 * Implications: A decision comes with many implications, as the REMAP metamodel denotes.
 For example, a decision might introduce a need to make other decisions, create new requirements, or modify existing requirements; pose additional constraints to the environment; require renegotiating scope or schedule with customers; or require additional staff training.
-Clearly understanding and stating your decisionœôòùs implications can be very effective in gaining buy-in and creating a roadmap for architecture execution.
+Clearly understanding and stating your decisionÅ“Ã´Ã²Ã¹s implications can be very effective in gaining buy-in and creating a roadmap for architecture execution.
-* Related decisions Itœôòùs obvious that many decisions are related; you can list them here.
-However, weœôòùve found that in practice, a traceability matrix, decision trees, or metamodels are more useful.
+* Related decisions ItÅ“Ã´Ã²Ã¹s obvious that many decisions are related; you can list them here.
+However, weÅ“Ã´Ã²Ã¹ve found that in practice, a traceability matrix, decision trees, or metamodels are more useful.
 Metamodels are useful for showing complex relationships diagrammatically (such as Rose models).
 * Related requirements: Decisions should be business driven.
 To show accountability, explicitly map your decisions to the objectives or requirements.
-You can enumerate these related requirements here, but weœôòùve found it more convenient to reference a traceability matrix.
-You can assess each architecture decisionœôòùs contribution to meeting each requirement, and then assess how well the requirement is met across all decisions.
-If a decision doesnœôòùt contribute to meeting a requirement, donœôòùt make that decision.
+You can enumerate these related requirements here, but weÅ“Ã´Ã²Ã¹ve found it more convenient to reference a traceability matrix.
+You can assess each architecture decisionÅ“Ã´Ã²Ã¹s contribution to meeting each requirement, and then assess how well the requirement is met across all decisions.
+If a decision doesnÅ“Ã´Ã²Ã¹t contribute to meeting a requirement, donÅ“Ã´Ã²Ã¹t make that decision.
 * Related artifacts: List the related architecture, design, or scope documents that this decision impacts.
 * Related principles: If the enterprise has an agreed-upon set of principles, make sure the decision is consistent with one or more of them.
 This helps ensure alignment along domains or systems.
-* Notes:  Because the decision-making process can take weeks, weœôòùve found it useful to capture notes and issues that the team discusses during the socialization process.
+* Notes:  Because the decision-making process can take weeks, weÅ“Ã´Ã²Ã¹ve found it useful to capture notes and issues that the team discusses during the socialization process.

 <a name="template-alternatives"><h2>Template alternatives</h2></a>